Sequestration

 The fee for MAP is £50 (if you are in receipt of state benefits, you may not have to pay this fee).
 If you think you might apply for sequestration or MAP, or want more information on how to make a successful application, get in touch with PayPlan for free advice.

-Sequestration is an extreme solution to debt management and in most situations our team will be able to suggest less severe options.
-If you would like to discuss your options with PayPlan, call our team for free on 0800 280 2816, or send us your debt problem via our debt help form.
+If you would like to discuss your options with PayPlan, call our team for free on 0800 316 1833, or send us your debt problem via our debt help form.